What am I doing with my life?

 In 2020 we had SO MUCH travel planned.
 Our New Year’s trip to Barcelona happened, but after that… nothing.
 We were supposed to get on a flight to Tokyo on March 17 but we ended up cancelling it.
 Ditto for every other trip we’d planned to take.
 It was disappointing, but far from the worst thing that could happen.

 Like I said, we got our vaccines as soon as we were eligible, so when the CDC said it was ok to travel we decided to get away for a little bit.
 We spent our 15th anniversary in Aruba, our first trip there.
-We got to spend time on the beach, snorkel with sea turtles and hike in the national park.
+We got to spend time on the beach for which we got ourselves a new tracker, snorkel with sea turtles and hike in the national park.
 That’s a whole other post though.

 So is Lipstick Latitude dead?
 No, I don’t think so.
 I don’t know how much I’ll get to post because weirdly, I have way more time commitments now.
 Work, school, directing the race, and that that’s not even considering the sheer amount of time marathon training takes.